riebeekn/experiments-in-meteor-blog/_posts/2015-09-08-package-based-architecture.md

 ---
 I recently viewed a great <a href="http://www.telescopeapp.org/blog/telescope-package-based-architecture/" target="_blank">screen cast</a> by <a href="http://sachagreif.com/" target="_blank">Sacha Grief</a> where he explains <a href="http://www.telescopeapp.org/" target="_blank">Telescope's</a> package based architecture.

-We're going to take an existing application and apply the principles laid out in Sacha's screen cast to convert it to a package based architecture.
+We're going to take an existing application and apply the principles laid out in Sacha's screen cast to convert the application to a package based architecture.
 We'll be replicating a lot of the conventions used in Telescope such as utilizing a lib and core package.

 ##Why packages?
 So before we get going, what's the point of using a package based architecture?